aws-samples/streaming-analytics-workshop/workshop/content/beam-on-kda/create-infrastructure/create-firehose.en.md

 }
 ```

 In this way, the streaming and the batch pipeline can refer to the same timestamp so we can get the same result for the batch and streaming pipeline.

-Follow the below steps to create the Kinesis Firehose Delviery Stream
+Follow the below steps to create the delivery stream.

 #### Step 1 - Name and Source